 When import tariffs go down, margins are better and we can afford to bottle in South Africa rather than shipping bulk wine for EU bottling.
 That ensures added value to the SA industry in the form of job opportunities and support for the local and regional economies.

 What would be interesting is to see the effect Brexit will have on export volumes to the EU.
 Currently, of the 74% of SA wine exported to the EU, 22% goes to the UK.
 There is such a lot of uncertainty as to the effect of Brexit and although it might not be immediate, it will have an effect on us.
-The depreciation of the GBP has already had an influence on margins and if this continue, it might become increasingly difficult to sell South African wine profitably in the UK.
+The depreciation of the GBP has already had an influence on margins and if this continues, it might become increasingly difficult to sell South African wine profitably in the UK.

 I was asked about the impact, if any, of such a trade agreement on the local wine market.
 Will it affect availability, for instance?
 I don’t think so.
 Only if the local wine consumption increases significantly.
-It should however be our focus to develop our local market, to increase awareness about wine and to encourage wine sales in a more expensive category.
+It should, however, be our focus to develop our local market, to increase awareness about wine and to encourage wine sales in a more expensive category.
 We need to sell more expensive wine.
-According to a recent Vinpro study, one third of the 3600 wine producers and farmers are operating at a loss.
+According to a recent Vinpro study, one-third of the 3600 wine producers and farmers are operating at a loss.
 Read more.